U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Scaling Trend by Question Difficulty Level on Accuracy

 \section{Scaling Trend by Question Difficulty Level on Accuracy}

-We apply the same procedure as in Sec.~\ref{sec: phenomenon} with accuracy as the performance measure instead of binary Brier Score.
+We apply the same procedure as in Sec.~\ref{sec: phenomenon} with accuracy as the performance measure instead of the TC Brier Score.
 Specifically, we calculate question difficulty level using average accuracy over models before the emergence threshold and plot the scaling trend on accuracy for each difficulty group, as shown in Fig.~\ref{fig: acc-ppp}.
-We still observe U-shaped scaling for the hard question groups and inverted-U scaling for the easy question groups followed by steady improvement after the emergence threshold.
-However, the scaling trend on accuracy is much less pronounced than that on binary Brier Score.
-Accuracy on the arithmetic and Persian-QA datasets exhibits nearly flat scaling up to the emergence threshold.
-We attribute this to the crude nature of accuracy as a performance measure.
+We still observe clear inverted-U scaling for the easiest question group followed by steady improvement after the emergence threshold.
+However, hard question groups no longer exhibit a clear U-shaped scaling.
+Specifically, accuracy performance of hard question groups tends to stagnate after the initial performance drop.
+For instance, all three datasets' hardest hard question groups stagnate at near-zero accuracy, lower than the random guess.
+The worse-than-random performance can be explained by distracting questions, as discussed in Sec.~\ref{sec5-sub: hard}.
+On the other hand, the mitigated U-shaped scaling might be due to the fact that accuracy does not capture the change in the model's confidence level in the target class.
+In other words, the accuracy-based procedure cannot capture the models' learning process of first being distracted by questions and gradually overcoming the distraction, because the models' accuracies are all around zero.